-What has not changed is the persistence of the problem.
-The last decade has taught us that stopping distracted driving is going to resemble the campaigns against DUII and smoking.
+But the problem remains persistent.
+The last decade has taught us that stopping distracted driving is going to resemble the campaigns against drunk driving and smoking.
 Like those other issues, it must combine education with enforcement, and must take a long view.
 Changing deeply ingrained habits is a generations-long challenge.

 Statistics compiled by the National Highway Traffic Safety Administration show distracted driving consistently is a factor in about 10% of fatal car crashes, around 18% of crashes in which someone is injured but no one dies, and around 15% of crashes that result in property damage only.
 These numbers have remained more or less constant throughout the 2010s.

 The law allows for “primary enforcement” for both calling and texting, meaning a police officer or other law enforcement official can pull you over solely for violating the distracted driving ban.
-A first offense is a Class B traffic violation, incurring a presumptive fine of $265 with a possible maximum fine of $1000 (when the law was originally passed distracted driving was classified as a Class D violation, and the fines were much lower).
-If the distracted driving is judged to have contributed to a crash ORS 811.507, Section 5b, changes a first offense to a Class A violation.
-That raises the presumptive fine to $440 and the maximum to $2000.
+A first offense is a Class B traffic violation, incurring a presumptive fine of $265 with a possible maximum fine of $1,000.
+(When the law was originally passed, distracted driving was classified as a Class D violation, and the fines were much lower.)
+If the driver's distracted state is judged to have contributed to a crash then, under ORS 811.507, Section 5b, a first offense goes from a Class B to a Class A violation.
+That raises the presumptive fine to $440 and the maximum to $2,000.
 Multiple convictions within a 10-year period cause the fines to rise significantly.

-If you have been involved in a motor vehicle crash and believe distracted driving may have played a role, consulting Kaplan Law, LLC, is a prudent step to take.
+If you believe distracted driving may have played a role in the vehicle crash that injured you, consulting the skilled Oregon distracted driving attorneys at Kaplan Law, LLC, is a prudent step to take.
 We can help you explore your options and decide whether distraction was a factor in the crash.
-This may allow you to receive compensation for injuries that cause wage loss, unpaid medical bills, and pain and suffering.
+This may allow you to receive compensation for injuries, including wage loss, unpaid medical bills, and pain and suffering.